 8. Lido di Jesolo

 Lido di Jesolo (Jesolo Lido) is a well-known Italian summer resort.
 A wide sandy 15-kilometer beach sprawls across the Lido in its entirety.
 With over 400 hotels, villas, and camping sites, this beach town offers plenty of options for an unforgettable Italy travel.
 It provides a fantastic mixture of shopping opportunities, pristine beach, clubs, and restaurants.
-Lido di Jesolo partly owes its popularity to the facts that it’s located just 40 kilometers from Venice, making it a great place to spend a holiday in while being able to hop to Venice in no time.
+Lido di Jesolo partly owes its popularity to the fact that it’s located just 40 kilometers from Venice, making it a great place to spend a holiday in while being able to hop to Venice in no time.

 9. Eraclea Mare

 The little beachside town of Eraclea lies a very short distance from Jesolo.
 It’s nestled among dense greenery and golden sand dunes, with lots of accommodation options at hand.
 Eraclea is a great place for families as it has extensive shallows, warm sea, and watchtower guards.
 On top of that, it’s equipped with sunbeds and umbrellas which are rather useful as there is no natural shade.
 The town hides a handful of additional activities such as horseriding, galleries, and exquisite restaurant very close to the beach.

 This beach resort at the south end of the Lagoon is one of the most modern Venice beaches.
 It is connected with the other nearby island of Chioggia by several bridges and the two islets make up for a perfect holiday destination.
 Sottomarina’s beach is long and sandy, with snack bars and cafes at every step.
 Although the beach is paid, for the most part, you can still find stretches of free beach in Sottomarina.
 Although there isn’t much to see in the town of Sottomarina, you can head out to nearby Chioggia which offers plenty of galleries, picturesque churches, and lovely scenery.